malakjlassi-cpu/ReverseCraftX/docs/PROJECT.md

 ### Language
 * **V1 interface and analysis language: English.**
 * French and Arabic are candidates for a later version (Arabic requires right-to-left layout support).

+### Budget constraint
+**V1 must be 100 % free (budget: 0 €).** It must be built, tested and run without any paid service and without a payment card:

+* Only free and open-source tools are used (Python, FastAPI, MySQL Community, Git, GitHub, pytest, ruff).
+* The AI is reached through a **free tier** of a provider, or through a **local model**.
+Billing is never activated.
+* V1 runs **locally**: no paid hosting, no domain name, no public demo.
+* Free tiers have limits, can change without notice, and may allow the provider to use submitted images.
+The system therefore limits its own usage (per-user quota and global daily cap), shows a privacy notice before the first analysis, and keeps the AI behind an interface so the provider can be replaced (see [ADR-001](adr/001-ia.md)).

 ## 5. Core Principle: Managing Uncertainty
 ReverseCraftX follows a strict philosophical rule: **Distinguish between what is visible and what is inferred.**